-After several theoretical proposals of CV-QKD~\cite{Ralph1999,Hillery2000,Cerf2001,Grosshans2002}, the first experimental proof-of-principle test was reported in~\cite{Grosshans2003} at 780~nm wavelength using Gaussian quadrature modulation (performed as amplitude modulation with an electro-optical Mach-Zehnder interferometer and phase scanning by a piezoelectric transducer), homodyne detection and RR post-processing.
-The table-top experiment resulted in 1.7 megabits per second (Mbps) secret key rate (secure against individual attacks, considered in the asymptotic limit) in the loss-free channel and 75 Kbps upon 3.1~dB attenuation.
+After several theoretical proposals of CV QKD~\cite{Ralph1999,Hillery2000,Cerf2001,Grosshans2002}, the first experimental proof-of-principle test was reported by~\cite{Grosshans2003} at 780~nm wavelength using Gaussian quadrature modulation (performed as an amplitude modulation with an electro-optical Mach-Zehnder interferometer and phase scanning via a piezoelectric transducer), homodyne detection and RR postprocessing.
+The tabletop experiment resulted in 1.7 megabits per second (Mbps) secret key rate (secure against individual attacks and considered in the asymptotic limit) in the loss-free channel and 75 Kbps upon 3.1~dB attenuation.

-The first practical demonstration of coherent-state CV-QKD was reported in~\cite{Lodewyck2007}, where 2 Kbps secret key rate, secure against collective attacks in the asymptotic regime, was obtained in a 25~km long fiber channel (with the loss of 5.2~dB) by the system operating at the telecom wavelength of 1550~nm and employing time multiplexing between co-propagating signal and LO.
+The first practical demonstration of coherent-state CV QKD was reported by~\cite{Lodewyck2007}, where 2 Kbps secret key rate, secure against collective attacks in the asymptotic regime, was obtained in a 25-km-long fiber channel (with the loss of 5.2~dB) with a system operating at the telecom wavelength of 1550~nm and while employing time multiplexing between copropagating signal and the LO.
 The modulation was performed and fine-tuned using automated electro-optical amplitude and phase modulators and an attenuator.
 The purification-based security analysis was adopted and incorporated detector imperfections.
-The work revealed the importance of error correction efficiency, which limits the applicable signal modulation and the overall performance of the protocol.
-The efficiency $\beta$ obtained using low-density parity-check (LDPC) codes, discussed in Sec. \ref{Sec:Post_Processing_EC}, was approx. $0.9$.
+The work revealed the importance of error-correction efficiency, which limits the applicable signal modulation and the overall performance of the protocol.
+The efficiency $\beta$ obtained using low-density parity-check (LDPC) codes, discussed in Sec. \ref{Sec:Post_Processing_EC}, was approximately $0.9$.

-The field test of coherent-state CV-QKD prototype at the telecom wavelength was reported in~\cite{Fossier2009} using time and polarization multiplexing for LO propagation and advanced error correction codes with $90\%$ efficiency.
-The achieved secret key rate, secure against collective attacks in the asymptotic limit, was 8 Kbps (average after 3 days of operation), over an optical fiber with 3~dB loss (corresponding to 15~km distance).
+A field test a coherent-state CV-QKD prototype at the telecom wavelength was reported by~\cite{Fossier2009} using time and polarization multiplexing for LO propagation and advanced error-correction codes with $90\%$ efficiency.
+The achieved secret key rate, which was secure against collective attacks in the asymptotic limit, was 8 Kbps (average after 3 days of operation), over an optical fiber with 3~dB loss (corresponding to 15~km distance).